i22-digitalagentur/frontend-coding-challenge/README.md

 ## Mission
 - [ ] Fork this repository
 - [ ] Write concise commit messages
-- [ ] Submit a merge request and describe your changes precisely
+- [ ] Submit a pull request and describe your changes precisely

 ## Please note
 - The tech stack is your own decision.